 The first portion of the certification exam will be the written portion.
 This will consist of 60 questions that will test your knowledge of procedure and information related to the nursing setting.
 This test normally consists of five different sections.
 These sections are Role of the Nurse Aide, Promotion of Safety, Promotion of Function and Health of Residents, Basic Nursing Care Provided by the Nursing Aide, and Providing Specialized Care for Residents With Changes in Health.

 The Role of the Nurse Aide section will typically consist of eleven questions.
 Similarly, the Promotion of Safety section will also usually be around eleven questions.
 The Promotion of Function and Health of Residents section is around fourteen questions.
 The Basic Nursing Care Provided by the Nursing Aide section will contain sixteen questions.
 The Providing Specialized Care for Residents With Changes in Health section makes up the rest of the eight questions.
-You will have 90 minutes to complete all five sections of the certification exam.
+You will have 90 minutes to complete all five sections of the CNA testing.
 For a more in-depth look at the type of questions, please visit mometrix.com.

 The next section of the Certified Nursing Assistant Certification Exam is the Clinical Skills Test or the CST.
 This is often seen as the most difficult portion of the test and is often the reason for most applicants’ failure.
 The test is typically administered by one or two professionally trained nurses, who will have the applicant perform a minimum of 5 important CNA skill sets that will be required in the field.
 These skill sets can include things such as hand washing, measuring body temperature, pulse measuring, partial bed bathing, catheter application, measuring respiration, measuring blood pressure, dental care, patient positions, making an occupied bed, gait-transfer belt use, and moving a patient from the bed to the stretcher.
-The test is typically around 35-45 minutes.
-It is important to remember that it will be graded on not only on knowledge and ability to follow procedures, but on demeanor as well.
+The CNA skills test is typically around 35-45 minutes.
+It is important to remember that it will be graded on not only on knowledge and ability to follow procedures but on demeanor as well.

 Even though you may display the correct skills while performing the procedures, if you look panicked, your patient will as well.
 Another thing you should remember to be adequately prepared is that you will be tested on up to 30 different critical skills.
 This means that you will need to learn all 30 of them; however, learning these alone may not be enough.
 It is also pivotal that you practice the skills you learn.
 If you do not practice what you are learning your skills will not appear developed; thus, causing you to look like an amateur even though you have taken the time to develop the knowledge.